 Some tips on how to help the nausea

-So, you have just found out your pregnant.
+So, you have just found out you’re pregnant.

 First things first, Congratulations!
 This is an exciting (and scary) time in your life.
 You may feel overwhelmed and stressed about what the next nine months have in store for you.
 You may have a lot of questions about what comes next, but there is one question that is at the front of your mind.
 When does morning sickness begin?